On the range of the relative higher index and the higher rho-invariant for positive scalar curvature: Introduction

 contains

 \end{thm} Here $\mu \colon \KO_{p}^\Gamma(\EFin \Gamma) \to \KO_p(\CstarRed \Gamma)$ denotes the real version of the assembly map that features in the Baum--Connes conjecture~\cite{BC00Conjecture}.
 Note that the complex version of the conjecture implies the real version~\cite{BK04Real}.
 After inverting \(2\) (in particular, rationally), injectivity and surjectivity of the complex Baum--Connes assembly map is separately equivalent to the corresponding statement for the real Baum--Connes assembly map~\cite{Schick:RealVsComplex}.
-Moreover, the equivariant real K-homology $\KO_{p}^\Gamma(\EFin \Gamma) \tens \C$ has been identified with $\bigoplus_{k \in \Z} \HZ_{p+4k}(\Gamma; \Fin^0\Gamma) \oplus \HZ_{p - 2 + 4k}(\Gamma; \Fin^1 \Gamma)$ via the equivariant delocalized Pontryagin character.
-We refer the reader to \cref{subsec:chern} for precise meaning of the notation.
 One key ingredient for the proof of the theorem above is the realization of (rational) $\KO$-homology classes by spin $\Gamma$-manifolds with appropriate control over their dimensions.

 As an application, our new lower bound for the rank of $\StolzRel{n+1}{\BF \Gamma} = P(M)$ follows immediately from the theorem above. \begin{cor} Let $p \in \{0,1,2,3\}$ and $k \geq 1$.
 Suppose that the Baum--Connes assembly map $\mu \colon \KO_\ast^\Gamma(\EFin \Gamma) \to \KO_\ast(\CstarRed \Gamma)$ is rationally injective.
 Then the rank of $\StolzRel{4k + p}{\BF \Gamma}$ is at least the dimension of